Lumexralph/Concurrency-with-Go/patterns/README.md

 * It doesn't rely on values that the stage has calculated before.

 * It takes a long time to run.

+## The or-done-channel

+If the `done` channel of a goroutine we are reading another channel gets cancelled, we don't know for sure if the channel we are reading also gets cancelled.
+This patterns helps to handle situations like this.